 - The Onboarding Network (ON) has an "onboarding connectivity agreement" with one or more SNPNs.
 This requires some sort of Service Level Agreement between each of the ON and SNPN.

-Editor's note: Whether this Service Level Agreement also defines different levels of trust between the ON and SNPN is FFS.

 - The ON outsources authentication of the UE to the DCS.

 - The ON outsources authorization of the UE (to proceed with the onboarding procedure) to a PS (typically deployed in the SNPN owning the subscription).